 Telling Stories with Technology

 iMovie, Apple’s free editing software, takes the intimidation out of video-making and editing.
-Students can import videos filmed on their phones or camera devices and begin editing straight away with the program’s simple interface.
+Learners can import videos filmed on their phones or camera devices and begin editing straight away with the program’s simple interface.

 Pages is a great example of how the traditional barriers to publishing are being broken down and handed to people in intuitive platforms that promote the production of high-quality content.
-In fact, Apple believes in the quality of iBooks Author enough to allow people to publish the books they have created in the iBooks store and generate a profit from their work.
+In fact, Apple believes in the quality of Pages enough to allow people to publish the books they have created in the Apple Books store and generate a profit from their work.

 Action Movie FX

-Action Movie FX is something a little more fun, but the iOS app also serves as a case study for how easy making engaging videos has become over the last few years.
+Action Movie FX is a little more fun, but the iOS app also serves as a case study for how easy making engaging videos has become over the last few years.

 I’m going to go out on a limb and say that most grown-up, responsible men went through a period in their childhood when they dreamed they were the stars in their own action movie, which is exactly what Action Movie FX does.
-The app uses the iPhone camera to shoot video, which you can then easily add effects like: missiles, tornadoes, lightning strikes, falling rocks and machine gun fire.
+The app uses the iPhone camera to shoot video, which you can then easily add effects like missiles, tornadoes, lightning strikes, falling rocks and machine gunfire.

-- Record audio with a cheap microphone (or your computers) into Garageband, which comes with a Mac, or Audacity (an open source audio recording program) if you are using another operating system.
+- Record audio with a cheap microphone (or your computers) into Garageband, which comes with a Mac, or Audacity (an open-source audio recording program) if you are using another operating system.

 - Edit audio in the program you have used.
 You don’t have to be a sound engineer and can possess a tin ear for this step.
 The important thing is using the scissor tool to trim parts of the recording you don’t want to feature.

-- Compress the file to an mp3
+- Compress the file to an mp3.